arthchan2003/arthchan2003.github.io/docs/about.md

 ### At Voci
 As Principal Speech Architect, my specialty was maintaining and extending ASR-related software.
 I was also deeply involved in machine learning tasks such as emotion classification, gender detection, and keyword spotting.
 I did hands-on coding and led a team of three colleagues.

-### Currently
+### Independent AI Advisory
-I’m an AI advisor in the space of Conversational AI — covering ASR, LLMs, and TTS.
+Currently, I’m an AI advisor in the space of Conversational AI — covering ASR, LLMs, and TTS.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arthchan2003/).

 ---